henrikengstrom/akka-meetup-sthlm/README.md

-# Akka Kata for Stockholm Meetup
+# Akka Kata in Scala

-This repository contains an Akka kata to be used during the Stockholm Scala Meetup group (or whenever you feel like doing some Akka Karate related training).
+This repository contains an Akka kata that can be used whenever you feel like doing some Akka Karate related training.

 ## Prerequisites